 BACK TO SCHOOL INFORMATION FOR ALL GRADE LEVELS

 Wellness, Health and Nutrition Guidelines

-Because we are committed to providing a learning environment that supports and promotes wellness, the following steps have been approved by our board and implemented at TCS:
+Because we are committed to providing a learning environment that supports and promotes wellness, the following steps have been approved by our board and implemented at Timothy: